 - How do you approach challenging situations?

-How and When to Build a Great SDR Team
+How and When to Build a Great Sales Development Representative Team

 When the conditions are right, SDRs are great assets to any sales teams.
 As a sales manager, you need to understand how this role can add value to your team.
 Then you’ll know when the time is right to strike.